 A REAL Health Insurance Policy

-Chemical free farming is critically important when it comes to good human health and the future health of our planet.
-Humans need to give nature back to nature, and let nature rule.
-Humans rules are too distructive.
-Regeneration is Crucial on the planet today.
-It makes sence then, that we start to take the steps required to support the regeneration of nature.
+Chemical free farming is important when it comes to human health and the future health of our planet.
+More regenerative farming is essential on the planet today.
+It makes sense then, that we start individually to take steps toward supporting the regeneration of nature.

 1. Find out where your fresh food is coming from and local farms that can supply you.
 Ask them about their farming methods.
 Let them know you are looking for food grown in chemical or synthetic free soil.

 3. Eat what is in season.
 By doing so, it will automatically drive more demand/business toward local producers instead of to overseas imports.
-By the way ‘everything’ that is classed as food entering Australia is fumigated.
+Did you know that ‘everything’ that is classed as food entering Australia is irradiated?

 4. Buy locally grown and locally supplied.
-This is the way to move toward regenerative farming quicker.
+This is the way we get to move toward regenerative farming quicker.
 Farmers meet demands.
-If the demand is for chemical free food, that is where farming will go.
+If the demand is for chemical or spray free food, that is where farming will go.

 5. People have the power.
-Ask questions, request chemical free food, grow your own!
+Ask questions, request nutrient dense food, grow your own!